luniand/luniand-ui/CONTRIBUTING.md

 # After the dependencies are installed, the `postinstall` script with trigger `preconstruct dev` which will build all the component packages.
 ```

-> If you run into any issues during these steps, kindly reach out to the Uisland UI
+> If you run into any issues during these steps, kindly reach out to the Uniland UI
 > Vue team here:[https://discord.gg/cMpMfvxa](https://discord.gg/cMpMfvxa)

 ## For Windows OS Users